Guide

 openclaw config get 'plugins.entries.nylas.config.apiKey'"No grants found"

-Your API key has no connected email accounts.
-Go to dashboard-v3.nylas.com → Grants and connect at least one email account.
-Then restart the gateway and verify the plugin again.
+The API key authenticated successfully, but the associated Nylas application has zero connected email accounts.
+At least 1 grant is required for the plugin to function.
+Go to dashboard-v3.nylas.com → Grants and connect an email account.
+Then restart the gateway so the plugin re-runs grant discovery:

 openclaw gateway restart